• Skip to main content

 • 4 cups confectioners' sugar

-• ⅓ cup fresh lemon juice plus 1 tbsp
+• ⅓ cup fresh lemon juice (plus 1 tablespoon if needed)

 Instructions

-• Combine ingredients in mixing bowl and mix on low speed, scraping sides of bowl as necessary, until icing is smooth and glossy, about 5 min.
-Thin icing by adding more lemon juice or water 1 tablespoon at a time to create desired consistency.
+• Combine ingredients in mixing bowl and mix with the paddle attachment on low speed, scraping sides of bowl as necessary, until icing is smooth and glossy, about 5 minutes.
+Thin icing by adding the extra tablespoon lemon juice or water to create desired consistency.

 • For flooding icing should be just thicker than honey; if you're piping designs, the icing should be thick enough to hold the shape.